Philosophy Bites? (Killing in War)

 I regularly listen to the podcast Philosophy Bites presented by Nigel Warburton.
 In each episode, a new and interesting topic is raised with a guest philosopher (someone always of note) who has about ten minutes to present their view.
 I have not written about it before, but this is not because it has not stirred me.
-On the country, I often have to stop myself exclaiming aloud in disagreement with some of the guests, for I have long felt that Nigel goes “too easy” on them.
+On the contrary, I often have to stop myself exclaiming aloud in disagreement with some of the guests, for I have long felt that Nigel goes “too easy” on them.
 Indeed sometimes his questions are more the gentle nudge of a teacher than the interlocutor’s retort.
 Something only asked to tease out the argument a little more.

 This reminds me of my old philosophy professor, who would often fence with me on a subject by gently passing me back questions to naturally draw out my thoughts into a more coherent (ha!) mode of expression.